-In 2015, upstart skin care company Rodan + Fields grossed $626.9 million, with revenues advancing at a breathtaking 93% per year.
-With its multilevel marketing structure and women-centered sales model boasting more than 170,000 U.S. consultants, Rodan + Fields is the digital successor to household names Avon and Mary Kay.
+In 2017, skin care company Rodan + Fields posted over $1.5 billion in revenue.
+With its multilevel marketing structure and women-centered sales model boasting around 300,000 consultants, Rodan + Fields is the digital successor to household names Avon and Mary Kay.
 The company’s top consultants boast six-figure incomes and lavish lifestyles, but how do they make their money — and can anyone’s Rodan + Fields business do the same?

 A New Spin on an Old Concept